aya-rs/book/docs/book/programs/xdp.md

 * `XDP_REDIRECT`: redirect the packet to another NIC or user space socket via the [`AF_XDP`](https://www.kernel.org/doc/html/latest/networking/af_xdp.html) address family

 ## AF_XDP
-Along with XDP, a new addres familiy entered in the Linux kernel, starting at 4.18.
+Along with XDP, a new address familiy entered in the Linux kernel, starting at 4.18.
 `AF_XDP`, formerly known as `AF_PACKETv4` (which was never included in the mainline kernel), is a raw socket optimized for high performance packet processing and allows zero-copy between kernel and applications.
-As the socket can be used for both receiving and transmitting, it supportshigh performance network applications purely in user-space.
+As the socket can be used for both receiving and transmitting, it supports high performance network applications purely in user-space.

 If you want a more extensive explanation about `AF_XDP`, you can find it in the [kernel documentation](https://www.kernel.org/doc/html/latest/networking/af_xdp.html).